Communist League of Indochina: Evolution into the Indochinese Communist League

 The choice of the name "Indochinese Communist League" was the result of the Tân Việt rebranding itself at a conference on January 1, 1930.
 The apparent intention of this rebranding was to dispel rumours circulating amongst the wider communist movement in Vietnam that the Tân Việt was simply a nationalist militia that lacked commitment to the cause of communism.
 These concerns about the Tân Việt's commitment to the cause of communism stemmed from the fact that the organization's manifesto made no explicit mention of establishing a communist state as an end-goal.
 Because of its origins, it did not share the same focus on social revolution as the Communist Party of Vietnam had, instead prioritizing national independence.

 Contemporary organizations to the Indochinese Communist League also had focuses which did not align with the program of the party.
-The Communist Party of Indochina was a Marxist-Leninist party which sought emancipation from French colonial rule but also had the explicit end goal of establishing a socialist state.
+The Communist Party of Indochina was a Marxist–Leninist party which sought emancipation from French colonial rule but also had the explicit end goal of establishing a socialist state.
 However, the party was rather disorganized and thus could not mobilize to realize these goals.
 The Communist Party of Annam called for the overthrow of colonial authorities and the so-called “counter-revolutionary bourgeoisie.”

 Although the establishment of a communist state was not the main goal of the Tân Việt, it was seen as prudent to draw a connection between communism and national liberation from colonialism.
 Thus, the Tân Việt chose to rebrand itself as the "Indochinese Communist League".

-The League relied upon the support of workers, students and members of the local intelligentsia in the region of Annam (French protectorate).
+The League relied upon the support of workers, students and members of the local intelligentsia in the region of Annam.
 However, it also found unlikely allies in more conservative, bourgeois organizations which shared its goal of securing national independence from France.
 As the League grew in prominence it produced offshoot organizations which represented the interests of specific groups.
-These organizations included a worker’s association, a student’s association and a women’s association.
+These organizations included a worker's association, a student's association and a women's association.

-Major Figures
+Major figures

 Trần Phú

 Trần Phú was a major figure in multiple communist movements in Vietnam, having been a member of the Indochinese Communist League's predecessor organizations including the Tân Việt and the Restoration Society.
 A former schoolteacher, Trần was one of the earliest members of the Restoration Society after its founding in 1925, and eventually became the first official leader of the Communist League.
 Following the merger of the Indochinese Communist League into the Communist Party of Vietnam in 1929, Trần became Secretary-General of the newly united Communist Party.
 Trần was arrested in 1931 by French authorities and was tortured, eventually dying in custody that same year.